How to Use a Hole Saw Drill Bit: Speeds, Steps & Fixes

 Frequently Asked Questions (FAQ)

-A7: Excessive heat usually means you’re drilling too fast, applying too much pressure, or the bit is dull.
-Slow down your drill speed, ease up on the pressure, and ensure you’re clearing debris frequently.
+Excessive heat usually means you’re drilling too fast, applying too much pressure, or the bit is dull.
+Slow down your drill speed to match the RPM chart above, ease up on the pressure, and ensure you’re clearing debris frequently.
 If drilling metal, use a cutting fluid or lubricant.